Marti Caine: Early life

 Caine was born Lynne Denise Shepherd in Sheffield.
 During her childhood, her father died from cancer and she suffered sexual abuse from her paternal grandfather.
 Her mother had a history of alcoholism and drug abuse.

-At the age of 17, she married Martin Stringer, a local butcher's boy, and became in her own words "just another starry-eyed wannabe... married with two babies, an ex-beauty queen, stuck on a council estate, with little hope of fulfilling any dreams for a better life."
+At the age of 17, she married Malcolm Stringer, a local butcher's boy, and became in her own words "just another starry-eyed wannabe... married with two babies, an ex-beauty queen, stuck on a council estate, with little hope of fulfilling any dreams for a better life."

 At age 19, and unable to pay the £19 cost of her mother's funeral expenses, she auditioned as Lynne Stringer at the Working Men's Club in Chapeltown, near Sheffield.
 This resulted in a three-week stint singing under the name Sunny Smith, followed by a spell as Zoe Bond.
 Her husband Malcolm Stringer chose her eventual stage name from a gardening book, though Marta Cane (tomato cane) was misspelled at an early gig and 'Marti Caine' remained with her.